Baked with Love

 A store?
 Cady, you can only barely handle getting out of bed on a regular basis, and you think you want to buy a store?!

-But despite Negative Nelly’s best efforts, she still couldn’t quite stomp the excitement bubbling up in her into oblivion.
+But despite Negative Nelly’s best efforts, she still couldn’t quite stomp the excitement into oblivion that was bubbling up in her.
 She’d come up to Long Valley several times when she’d been roommates with Hannah, and she’d always loved the area.
 There was a reason that when she was trying to make herself move and do something today, she’d come to this magical valley.

 Hold on.
 There’s an idea.